Cowesett: Location

 Cowesett is bounded on the north by Rhode Island Route 117, on the south by East Greenwich, Rhode Island, on the east by U.S. 1 (Post Road), and on the west by Crompton / Rhode Island Route 2.
 To the east is the neighborhood of Chepiwanoxet and Greenwich Bay, an arm of Narragansett Bay.
-Cowesett is known as the "Wellesley by the Sea" for its similarity to the affluent Wellesely, MA but near the coast.
+Cowesett is known as the "Wellesley by the Sea" for its similarity to the affluent Wellesely, Massachusetts, but near the coast.
 The neighborhood is in walking distance of Main Street and other attractions such as Scallop Town Park, Academy Field, and the town library in East Greenwich, Rhode Island.

 Name

 The name Cowesett, which has had various spellings throughout history, may be derived from the Narragansett expression kówaw 'pine tree' + -es 'small' + -sett 'place', meaning 'Small Pine Place.'
 This place name may have designated by metonymy the earliest inhabitants of this area prior to contact with Europeans.